gravitystorm/openstreetmap-carto/DOCKER.md

 Read on below to get the details.

 * `git clone https://github.com/gravitystorm/openstreetmap-carto.git` to clone openstreetmap-carto repository
-* download OpenStreetMap data in osm.pbf format to a file `data.osm.pbf` and place it within the openstreetmap-carto directory
+* download OpenStreetMap data in osm.pbf format to a file `data.osm.pbf` and place it within the openstreetmap-carto directory (some small area from [Geofabrik](http://download.geofabrik.de/) is likely to be the best source of a pbf file)
 * `docker-compose up import` to import the data (only necessary the first time or when you change the data file)
 * `docker-compose up kosmtik` to run the style preview application
 * browse to [http://localhost:6789](http://localhost:6789) to view the output of Kosmtik